Alon-L/lines/README.md

 13,8 r4,4 a0,4
 ```

-Let's print the multiplication, by using the `p` operator.
+Let's print the multiplication, by using the `print` operator.
 ```
 13,8 p
 ```